 - Facebook Group

-Edward House is a dynamic horn player and teacher committed to sharing his love of the horn.
+Dr. Edward House is a dynamic horn player and teacher committed to sharing his love of the horn.
 He is at home with many styles of music having played in chamber, symphonic, studio, and musical theater settings.
-He is currently an active performer and teacher in the Long Island and NYC areas.
+He is currently an active performer and teacher in the Los Angeles area.

-Recent engagements include the Schumann Konzertstück with the Stony Brook University Symphony, Gounod’s Petite Symphonie as part of the Staller Center’s Starry Nights series, and Principal Horn for Stony Brook Opera’s production of Britten’s Rape of Lucretia, as well as numerous appearances as a freelance player in New York City.
+Recent engagements include the Schumann Konzertstück with the Stony Brook University Symphony, Gounod’s Petite Symphonie as part of the Staller Center’s Starry Nights series, and Principal Horn for Stony Brook Opera’s production of Britten’s Rape of Lucretia, as well as numerous appearances as a freelance player in New York City and LA.

 Some of his past projects include world premiere performances of Hrið-Móðr-Ljómi by Jeffrey Holmes with Nu Ensemble, and Mountain Spires by Emmy Award winning composer Gary Kuo.
 Edward has also recorded with the Messiah College Brass Cross on Luminosity, and the Messiah College Wind Ensemble on Glorified, and Stained Glass Windows.

 Mr. House has a varied teaching career.
 Inspired by a multi day workshop on helping people in emotional crisis, Edward is actively working to adapt ideas from the mental health world to help teachers more quickly connect with and empower their students.
 He has given masterclasses on this principle at Queens College, CUNY and Horns in the Redwoods.